-Near the Parthenon are three temples, so connected in their structure, and by the rites celebrated in them, that they might be almost considered as a triple temple.
+Near the Parthenon are three temples, so connected by their structure, and by the rites celebrated in them, that they might be almost considered as a triple temple.
 They are of small dimensions, and of the Ionic order: one of them dedicated to Neptune and Erectheus; the second to Minerva Polias, the protectress of citadels; the third to the nymph Pandrosos.
-It was on the spot where these temples stand that Minerva and Neptune are supposed to have contended for the honour of naming the city.
-Athenian superstition long shewed the mark of Neptune's trident, and a briny fountain, that attested his having there opened a passage for his horse, and the original olive tree produced by Minerva was venerated in the temple of Pandrosos, as late as the time of the Antonines.
+It was on the spot where these temples stand, that Minerva and Neptune were said to have contended for the honour of naming the city.
+Athenian superstition long shewed the mark of Neptune's trident, and a briny fountain, which attested his having there opened a passage for his horse; and the original olive tree produced by Minerva was venerated in the temple of Pandrosos, as late as the time of the Antonines.

-This temple of Minerva Polias is of the most delicate and elegant proportions of the Ionic order: the capitals and bases of the columns are ornamented with consummate taste and the sculpture of the frize and cornice is exquisitely rich.
-One has difficulty to conceive how marble has been wrought to such a depth and brought to so sharp an edge the palmetti, ovetti, &c, have all the delicacy of works in metal: The vestibule of the temple of Neptune is of more masculine proportions, but its Ionic capitals have infinite merit.
-This beautiful vestibule is now used as a powder magazine; and no other access to it could be had but to creep through an opening which Lord Elgin found means to make in the wall recently built between the columns; he was enabled to keep it open during his operations in it; but it was then closed, so that future travellers will be prevented from seeing the inner door of the temple, which is perhaps, the most perfect specimen in existence of Ionic ornament.
+This temple of Minerva Polias is of the most delicate and elegant proportions of the Ionic order: the capitals and bases of the columns are ornamented with consummate taste; and the sculpture of the frize and cornice is exquisitely rich.
+It is difficult to conceive how marble has been wrought to such a depth, and brought to so sharp an edge: the palmetti, ovetti, &c. have all the delicacy of works in metal.
+The vestibule of the temple of Neptune, is of more masculine proportions; but its Ionic capitals have great merit.
+This beautiful vestibule is now used as a powder magazine; and no other access to it could be had but by creeping through an opening in a wall which had been recently built between the columns.
+Lord Elgin was enabled to keep it open during his operations within; but it was then closed, so that future travellers will be prevented from seeing the inner door of the temple, which is, perhaps, the most perfect specimen in existence of Ionic ornament.
 Both these temples have been measured, and their plans, elevations, and views made with the utmost accuracy.
-The ornaments have all been moulded some of the original blocks of the frize and cornice have been obtained from the ruins; and also a capital and a base.
-The little adjoining chapel of Pandrosos is quite a concetto of architecture: instead of Ionic columns to support the architrave, it had seven statues of Carian women, or Cariatides, The Athenians endeavoured by this device to perpetuate the infamy of the inhabitants of Carias, who were the only Peloponnesians favourable to Xerxes in his invasion of Greece.
+All the ornaments have been moulded; some original blocks of the frize and cornice have been obtained from the ruins, as well as a capital and a base.

+The little adjoining chapel of Pandrosos is a most singular specimen of Athenian architecture: instead of Ionic columns to support the architrave, it had seven statues of Caryan women, or Caryatides.
+The Athenians endeavoured, by this device, to perpetuate the infamy of the inhabitants of Carya, who were the only Peloponnesians who sided with Xerxes in his invasion of Greece.
 The men had been reduced to the deplorable state of Helotes; and the women not only condemned to the most servile employments, but those of rank and family forced, in this abject condition, to wear their ancient dresses and ornaments.
 In this situation, they are here exhibited.
-The drapery is fine, the hair of each figure is braided in a different manner, and a kind of diadem they wear on their head, forms the capital.
-Besides drawing and moulding all these particulars, Lord Elgin has one of the original marble Cariatides.
-The Lacedemonians had used a similar vengeance in constructing the Persian Portico, which they had erected at Sparta, in honour of their victory over the forces of Mardonius at Plataea: placing statues of Persians in their rich oriental dresses, instead of columns, to sustain the entablature.
+The drapery is fine, the hair of each figure is braided in a different manner, and a kind of diadem they wear on their head forms the capital.
+Besides drawings and mouldings of all these particulars, Lord Elgin has brought to England one of the original statues.
+The Lacedaemonians had used a species of vengeance similar to that above mentioned in constructing the Persian Portico, which they had erected at Sparta, in honour of their victory over the forces of Mardonius at Plataea: placing statues of Persians in their rich oriental dresses, instead of columns, to support the entablature.